utap2/utap2/docs/rst/run-deseq2-from-counts-matrix.rst

 Using the pipeline efficiently
 ------------------------------

-**If you want re-run only the DESeq2 step several times on the same input folder (with other comparisons/batches), after completion of the initial analysis you will see (on the "user dataset" screen) a new button called "run again with other parameters".
-Clicking on this button will re-run only the DESeq2 step.**
+**If you want re-run the DESeq2 step several times on the same input file (with other comparisons/batches), after completion of the initial analysis you will see (on the "user dataset" screen) a new button called "run again with other parameters".
+Clicking on this button will re-run the DESeq2 step.**